Graduate Student Support Competition (GSSC) Frequently Asked Questions

 Q: Are programs that only offer master’s degrees eligible to receive GSSC funding?

 A: Terminal master’s programs can receive GSSA and AOF recruitment funds but not fellowships or a student support dollar allotment.
-We make an exception for terminal master’s programs that have a formal bridge established to a PhD program.
+We make an exception for master’s programs that have a formal bridge established to a PhD program.
 Students entering the bridge program are considered to be PhD-bound and master’s programs can apply for GSSC funds to support them.
-Other terminal master’s programs only need to complete the funding budget worksheet, not the entire application.

 Q: Are GRS (AOF) Fellowships distributed through the GSSC?